bkaplan-github/parameterized-content-block/README.md

 Examples are included in the "examples" folder for a mobile-swappable image, text on a background image, and embedding a video in an email (all things that cannot be done with standard freeform content blocks), all of which can now be implemented using Parameterized Content Block without having to create a new custom content block.

 ## Future Enhancements
-Add support for other types of inputs (sliders, color pickers, etc).
+Add support for other types of inputs (select menu, sliders, color pickers, etc).